dthoma6/deltaB/README.md

 # Description

-In processing SWMF, OpenGGCM, or LFM results, the code uses the magnetosphere, gap region, and ionosphere files to determine $\delta B$ contributions to the magnetic field at a specified point.
+In processing SWMF, OpenGGCM, or LFM results, the code uses the current densities that the MHD models provide for the magnetosphere, gap region, and ionosphere.
+From the current densities, the code determines $\delta B$ contributions to the magnetic field at a specified point. $\delta B$ contributions include changes due to the external fields, and do not include the Earth's dipole field.
 The user can specify a point on the Earth's surface, for example, a magnetometer site.
 Or the user can specify a point in space.
-The algorithms will determine the contributions that the magnetospheric, ionospheric, and gap region current densities makes to the $B$ field in North-East-Down components.
+The algorithms will determine the contributions that the magnetospheric,ionospheric, and gap region current densities makes to the $B$ field in North-East-Down components.

 The key difference between this branch and earlier branches are in two areas.
 First, the code was expanded beyond analysis of SWMF code to include